-Discipline will include positive guidance, redirection, and the setting of clear limits that foster the child's own ability to become self-disciplined.
-Disciplinary practices are designed to encourage the child to be fair, to respect persons and property, and to assume personal and social responsibility.
-Student records, family situations, medical history, children's school performance, behavior, etc., are held private and confidential.
-Teachers will never discuss a child by name with anyone other than that child's own parent(s)/guardian(s) unless written consent to do so has been given by those parents(s)/guardian(s); or when consulting with another staff member or administrator.
+Discipline will include positive guidance, redirection, and the setting of clear limits that foster the student's own ability to become self-disciplined.
+Disciplinary practices are designed to encourage people to be fair, to respect persons and property, and to assume personal and social responsibility.
+Student records, family situations, medical history, school performance, behavior, etc., are held private and confidential.
+Teachers will never discuss a student by name with anyone other than that student's own parent(s)/guardian(s) unless written consent to do so has been given by those parents(s)/guardian(s); or when consulting with another staff member or administrator.